joycejoyce/100-days-of-code/log.md

 **Today's Progress:** Can run JavaScript functions in JSDOM, but still can't run JavaScript modules in JSDOM.

 **Thoughts:** Need to learn how to use SystemJS.

+### Day 26: May 1, 2020

+**Today's Progress:** Can run JavaScript modules in JSDOM, but cannot load HTML synchronously.
+Thus the same function would be executed twice during testing.

+**Thoughts:** Finally got JS modules work in JSDOM!